spectrocloud/librarium/docs/docs-content/integrations/ubuntu.md

 In addition to its stability, Ubuntu's community support, extensive documentation, and commitment to free software principles make it a widely favored choice among Linux distributions.

-You can use Ubuntu as the base Operating System (OS) when deploying a host cluster by using the Ubuntu pack when you create a [cluster profile](../cluster-profiles/cluster-profiles.md).
+You can use Ubuntu as the base Operating System (OS) when deploying a host cluster by using the Ubuntu pack when you create a cluster profile.
+For guidance, review [Create an Infrastructure Profile](../profiles/cluster-profiles/create-cluster-profiles/create-infrastructure-profile.md).

 <br />